On Music and Ideology

 Art, we know from historical artefacts predates our notion of political systems and if Music is by necessity ideological it begs the question, how did this music arise?
 It seems more plausible to suggest that there are non-political reasons why Music might emerge cross-culturally and millennia before the idea of coherent social, cultural and political systems that were wielded and understood in the context of power relations.
 Considering these historical realities, it is not unreasonable to presume that there had to have been a first moment when music was practiced for its ‘purer’ properties.
 Why would music have arisen in the first place?
 There doesn’t appear to be an evolutionary advantage to playing music outside of the potential social status that may be granted with a high level of competence in this field (e.g. mating preference), therefore this appears to be evidence to support the claim that music is first and foremost a sensory and cognitive pleasure that can alter our state of consciousness rather than primarily a tool of power.
 It is because of this nature that ideological uses for music arise in the capitalist structure.
 Media companies can use this effect of music to manipulate tastes, but this does not mean that this is the final word in music.
 With the advent of the internet, information and therefore art has a capacity to be democratised outside of the intervention of parties with vested interest.
 Furthermore, it does not seem plausible to suggest that the entire vocabulary of Western Classical Music is a calculated move.
 For example, the emergence of the diatonic scale or chromatic harmonies emerged from the artist’s desire to communicate increasingly complex ideas in a world that becomes more complex.
 There are fundamental logistical issues with the idea that the creators have little to no autonomy, as under the ideological lens they are merely pawns to promote the will of the ruling classes.
 How this manipulation is effectively achieved is unclear and has the tone of conspiratorial thinking rather than an accurate reflection of reality.

 We can argue that it is only the projected intent of the audience or the author that enables a work of art to become politicised and therefore indicative of a given set of values held by a society.
 This differs from visual art where a given set of norms can be displayed through familiar figures (body shape, skin tone etc.) Through music, however, the history of musical language has been developed as a series of necessary action to widen the scope of artistic expression and help reflect the world around us rather than stagnating within outmoded forms.
 Only through reading the historical progression of music as a political entity enables it to become so.
 The free market economic system allows musical progression to develop organically, in a sense moving in whichever direction the people develop culturally for better or for worse.
-This at least grants agency to the participants, unlike a Marxist system which demands of the participants to follow a specific political programme set in motion by ideologically possessed ‘gatekeepers’, ironically undermining the very emancipation the system seeks to achieve.
+This at least grants agency to the participants, unlike an authoritarian system which demands of the participants to follow a specific political programme set in motion by ideologically possessed ‘gatekeepers’, ironically undermining the very emancipation the system seeks to achieve.

 Scruton, Roger, Aesthetics of Music (Clarendon Press, 1997)